-Working with Onity, a global leader in electronic hotel locks, Bresslergroup conducted extensive, worldwide research with a spectrum of stakeholders and surfaced two major problems in this product category: hotel locks look like hardware, not décor, and they almost never work on the first try.
+Working with Onity, a global leader in electronic hotel locks, Bresslergroup conducted extensive, worldwide research with a spectrum of stakeholders and surfaced two major problems in this product category: hotel locks tend to look like hardware, not décor; and they almost never work on the first try.

 Card-based lock systems offered enough advantages that hoteliers were willing to put up with the clunkiness and inconvenience.
 Onity’s perspective was: why should they have to?
 Architects and designers needed more aesthetic flexibility while choosing locks for hotel rooms.
 And users needed better odds for accessing their rooms.

-And while this solution was sturdy and relatively easy to install, you’d be hard-pressed to find a hotel interior where it looks at home.
-It also tied the designer’s hands, offering a one-size-fits-all solution in what should be a hospitable, considered space.
+While this common solution was sturdy and relatively easy to install, you’d be hard-pressed to find a hotel interior where it looks at home.
+It also ties the designer’s hands by offering a one-size-fits-all solution in what should be a hospitable, considered space.
 Our research revealed a huge demand for flexibility and clarity, and led us toward a redesign that separates the card reader and handle into two parts.

-This allows the card reader to be mounted vertically or horizontally, useful on the narrower doors in many European hotels.
+This allows the card reader to be mounted either vertically or horizontally, a useful option for European hotels whose doors tend to be narrow.

-Besides prototyping, testing and refining this new configuration, our engineers worked to make the mechanism mount inside the door, rather than on the surface, giving interior designers the more elegant, integrated look they’d been asking for.
+Besides prototyping, testing, and refining this new configuration, our engineers also worked to make a mechanism that mounts inside the door instead of on the surface to give interior designers the more elegant, integrated look they’d been asking for.

-The resulting lock, called Elite OS, also features an updated wing-style door handle that works with most hotel décors, and customizable cover plates that give designers a range of finish options, from comfortably antique to achingly modern, to accommodate design preferences by hotel segment.
+The resulting lock, called Elite OS, also features an updated wing-style door handle that works with most hotel décor.
+Customizable cover plates give designers a range of finish options, from comfortably antique to achingly modern, to accommodate design preferences by hotel segment.